Stay updated

 EDFAA Library changes

-EDFAA Library is currently closed until late March 2026, due to the Nedlands Campus uplift program which is upgrading teaching spaces across buildings on the campus.
+EDFAA Library is reopening 13 April with some building works continuing due to the Nedlands Campus uplift program which is upgrading teaching spaces across buildings on the campus.
 This uplift program is separate to the Student Accommodation building project.

-• Continued access to Student Lockers, self-service facilities, including student lockers, self-check machines, and print/copy/scan machines.
+• Access to self-service facilities, including self-check machine, and print/copy/scan machines.

 • Accessibility improvements, with access via the Education Building lift during operating hours.

-• A shared kitchen space available to all students, to be available in mid-2026.
+• A shared kitchen space available to all students.

 Reid Library Memory Book